concrete5cojp/c5_core_override_check/readme.md

 ## Requirement

 - You need to have the basic understanding of the server.
-- The server needs to be able to run shell scrpt, and have necessary tools (this shell script uses very basic tools)
+- The server needs to be able to run shell script, and have necessary tools (this shell script uses very basic tools)

 ## How to set it up